Occupational Asbestos Exposure

 For example, some military personnel worked as:

-The U.S. Department of Veterans Affairs suggests that veterans get tested for illnesses that affect their lungs if they worked in one of these industries:
+The U.S. Department of Veterans Affairs suggests that veterans get tested for illnesses that affect their lungs if they worked in one several high-risk industries.

 Veterans with mesothelioma or other asbestos-related diseases may be entitled to VA benefits and may also be able to pursue legal compensation against manufacturers of asbestos-containing materials.